rajanikant04/expense_tracker/README.md

 - inside useEffect --> no array given- runs infinite times empty array -  runs once at the starting with variable - runs when the variable changes
+- next.js has useRoute and usePathname to do operations on route and get pathname respectively.
+- we use params (as prop) to get the data from pathname(e.g.: budgets/34)
+- to use clerk auth, you have to use middleware.ts(catch-all route segment by (.*)), signIn, signUp pages (catch-all route segment).
+- also you have to set the public routes(in the middleware.ts) and environment variables(in .env file)

 ## Set-up step by step